 The house remained relatively unchanged until the mid-1830s, when proprietor Samuel Smith Gardiner and his wife, Sylvester descendant Mary Catherine L’Hommedieu Gardiner, made several modifications.
-Gardiner, a lawyer, adapted the house to serve the needs of his busy law practice: a first floor bedroom was remade into a study, with the addition of an eastern exterior side door and inner vestibule to accommodate waiting clients.
-The kitchen, currently the dining room, was expanded in an “El” to the north, and a cream-colored paint was applied over the Prussian blue and white lead pigment first applied by Brinley Sylvester in c.
+Gardiner, a lawyer, adapted the house to serve the needs of his busy law practice: a first floor bedroom was remade into a study via the addition of an eastern exterior side door and inner vestibule to accommodate waiting clients.
+The kitchen, currently the dining room, was expanded in an “El” to the north, and cream-colored paint was applied over the Prussian blue and white lead pigment first applied by Brinley Sylvester in c.
 1737.
 To this day, these are the only two coats of paint to cover the Manor’s wainscot paneling in the parlor and the paneled upstairs bedroom.

 Two Gardiner daughters, first Mary, then Phoebe, married Harvard professor Eben Norton Horsford and the house, called Abbey Manor by the family, became a summer residence for the Horsfords and their Cambridge friends including H.W.
 Longfellow, Asa Gray, Sara Orne Jewitt, John Whittier Greenleaf.